UniversalDataTool/universal-data-tool/README.md

 * Usable on [web](https://universaldatatool.com) or as [Windows,Mac or Linux desktop application](https://github.com/UniversalDataTool/universal-data-tool/wiki/Installation)
 * Collaborate with others in real time
 * Configure your project with an easy-to-use GUI
-* Scales to tens of thousands of data points per dataset
 * Download/upload as easy-to-use CSV or JSON
 * Support for Images, Videos, PDFs, Text, Audio Transcription and many other formats
 * Can be easily integrated into a React application